Crassula multicava: Description

 It is a moderate to fast growing, mat-forming plant that features buxom, oval to round and deep green, opposite leaves, with one cultivar ('Purple Dragon') having purple undersides.
 The plant blooms in winter in its native habitat with white to pinkish starry flowers with four petals and four sepals.
 It reaches an average height of 15 cm, but would reach 30 cm.

 Cultivation

-Used as a groundcover, the plant is not resistant to droughts and low temperatures above −3 °C. It also resists the lack of light and is a shade lover, but that can negatively affects its color or the quality of the flowers.
+Used as a groundcover, the plant is resistant to droughts and low temperatures above −3 °C. It also resists the lack of light and is a shade lover, but that can negatively affect its color or the quality of the flowers.
 Self-seeding, it can also be multiplied by cuttings.
 They also propagate themselves by producing plantlets on the flower head that fall off and grow into independent plants.
 Due to its small size, it can be grown in pots in well-composted, clay soils.